 Auckland is a city that has something for everyone.
 No matter what you’re into, be it art and culture, shopping, hiking, park and beach-hopping, or food and wine, you’ll be able to experience it in this town.
 Only have 24 hours to explore?
 Don’t panic.
 That’s still enough to get a feel for what the city has to offer.
-Read on for our guide to how to spend you time during a short visit to Auckland.
+Read on for how to spend your time during a short visit to Auckland.

 Early morning (7am – 9am)

 Head to the Viaduct Harbour and catch the morning sun with a coffee.
 You can stroll along the waterfront looking at boats in the harbour and then head to a nearby café for something to eat.
 Viaduct Harbour is home to over 30 bars and restaurants so you should have no trouble finding a spot to stop and fill up.
 One option is Salt Café, which opens at 7am and serves a variety of both light and more filling morning meal options.

 A quick walk from the harbour will get you to the Maritime Museum, where you can learn more about New Zealand’s rich maritime history.
 The exhibits here take visitors through the arrival of the Polynesians, to the European settlers, to noteworthy modern-day seafarers.
 A visit to the museum also means you can get out on the water if you time it right.
 The museum’s heritage vessel takes to the water six days a week on a one-hour sailing where you’ll get great views of the Auckland skyline.